ekzhu/datasketch/README.md

 | MinHash LSH            | MinHash          | Radius (Threshold)   |
 | Weighted MinHash LSH   | Weighted MinHash | Radius (Threshold)   |

-datasketch must be used with Python 2.7 or above and NumPy.
+datasketch must be used with Python 2.7 or above and NumPy 1.11 or above.
 Scipy is optional, but with it the LSH initialization can be much faster.

 ## Install